armanghobadi/uecdh/README.markdown

 ## English

 ### Overview
-UECDH provides a secure and efficient ECDH key exchange mechanism for MicroPython on ESP32, using SHA256 for key derivation due to the absence of native elliptic curve support.
-It is designed exclusively for LoRa communication, enabling secure data exchange in IoT systems.
+UECDH provides a secure and efficient ECDH key exchange mechanism for MicroPython on ESP32, using SHA256 for key derivation.
+It is designed to be protocol-agnostic, allowing secure key exchange over any communication medium, including LoRa, Wi-Fi, Bluetooth, or others.
 The library complies with:
 - **NIST SP 800-56A Rev. 3 (2020)**: ECDH key agreement.
 - **NIST SP 800-90A Rev. 1 (2015)**: Random number generation.
 - **FIPS 180-4 (2015)**: SHA256 hash function.
-- **ISO/IEC 25533-3 (2018)**: Asymmetric ciphers.
+- **ISO/IEC 18033-3 (2010)**: Public-key cryptography requirements.

-This README includes a complete IoT example with **Sender** and **Receiver** ESP32 devices that exchange keys and send/receive AES-encrypted messages over LoRa using CBC mode with IV and PKCS#7 padding.
+This README includes an IoT example demonstrating secure communication between **Sender** and **Receiver** ESP32 devices over LoRa using AES-CBC with PKCS#7 padding.
+This is just one application; UECDH can be adapted for any protocol by modifying the transport layer.

 ### Features
 | Feature | Description |